 1) Each Kyusu is unique and painstakingly handcrafted.
 With artist stamp.

-2) Built-in ceramic strainer, made in the Tokoname-yaki tradition.
+2) The Kyusu has a built-in ceramic strainer called "sasame ceramesh", made in the Tokoname-yaki tradition.

-5) For 280 ml in volume, the perfect size for brewing a cup of tea, making it a perfect gift.
+3) For 140 ml in volume, perfect for brewing a cup of tea, making it a perfect gift.

 * It is said that any astringency and bitterness found in Japanese green teas are adjusted by the reaction of the iron contained in Tokoname ware's red mud with the tannin of the tea, resulting in a delicious and mellow taste.